A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Conclusions

 \section{Conclusions}

-This study presents the first systematic evaluation of self-supervised learning (SSL) for sleep staging using wearable EEG.
+This study presents the first systematic evaluation of self-supervised learning (SSL) for sleep staging using wearable EEG, introducing a structured benchmarking framework and a specialized SSL pipeline tailored to this domain.
 By incorporating SSL pre-training into traditional sequence-to-sequence sleep frameworks, we address the challenge posed by the substantial volumes of unlabeled EEG data generated through the growing adoption of wearable systems.
 Our experiments demonstrate that SSL effectively learns generalizable feature representations from unlabeled signals and consistently improves classification performance over purely supervised baselines, particularly in low-label regimes.
 Moreover, SSL reaches medical-grade accuracy using under 10\% of labeled data, whereas the supervised approach requires nearly twice the labels.
-Remarkably, models pre-trained on unlabeled, home-recorded data generalize well to clinical datasets, highlighting the ability of SSL to produce robust and transferable representations despite noise and variability.
+Remarkably, models pre-trained on unlabeled, home-recorded data generalize well to clinical datasets, highlighting the ability of SSL to produce robust and transferable representations.
+In addition, within the context of the evaluated datasets, the proposed specialized SSL pipeline outperforms the selected general-purpose foundation models across all data configurations.
+From a practical clinical perspective, our results suggest that domain-specific SSL pre-training may currently be a more appropriate strategy for data-limited, context-specific wearable sleep staging scenarios.
 These findings position SSL as a powerful tool for label-efficient training in wearable EEG applications, reducing reliance on costly manual annotations while enabling the democratization of sleep evaluation and potentially extending to other neurophysiological monitoring tasks.
 Overall, SSL bridges the gap between clinical and wearable sleep monitoring by unlocking the value of unlabeled EEG data, paving the way for accessible, accurate, and scalable sleep diagnostics.

 \appendices